Carleslc/AudioToText/README.md

 #### Add captions to VLC media player

 If you use [VLC](https://www.videolan.org/) to play video or audio files, you can add your `vtt` or `srt` transcripts as captions by drag-and-drop the transcript file to the media player or go to _Subtitles -> Add Subtitle File_.

+With audio-only files you will need to enable a visualization in _Audio -> Visualization_.

 ## Local installation (for users with a powerful GPU)